chloe-s-wang/2021-01-29-Boston-Housing-Price-Predictions/README.md

 # 2021-01-29-ML-Python-Boston-Housing-Price-Predictions
-Predicts median house prices based on average number of rooms per house using linear and polynomial models, and decision tree regressors using the Boston Housing data set.
+Predicts median house prices using Boston Housing data based on average number of rooms per house with linear and polynomial models, as well as decision tree regressors.